squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       Works like the right click in the GUI.

-      :param BWAPI.PositionOrUnit target: The target position or target unit to right click.
+      :param target: Can be either a :class:`Position` or :class:`Unit`.
+The target position or target unit to right click.
+      :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`
       :param boolean shiftQueueCommand: (optional) If this value is true, then the order will be queued instead of immediately executed.
 If this value is omitted, then the order will be executed immediately by default.
       :return: ``true`` if the command was passed to Broodwar, and ``false`` if BWAPI determined that the command would fail.
       :rtype: boolean